 As you may well know, the Red Centre hosts multiple great festivals throughout the year.
-These are some of the major festivals celebrated every year in the Red Centre.
-If you’re planning to visit Red Centre this year, keep an eye out for these months to make your trip even more memorable.
+These are some of the major festivals celebrated yearly in the Red Centre.
+If you plan to visit Red Centre this year, watch for these months to make your trip more memorable.

-The event is a showcase of drag, cabaret, and other family events to celebrate the diversity and inclusivity of the region.
+The event showcases drag, cabaret, and other family events to celebrate the diversity and inclusivity of the region.
 This joyful festival of love comes around every March.

 It is a unique Aboriginal festival of its kind.
-Hosted in April every year, the event connects tourists to the Red Centre with light shows, new Aboriginal artworks, live music, and other performances.
+The event is hosted in April every year and connects tourists to the Red Centre with light shows, new Aboriginal artworks, live music, and other performances.

 3. Wide Open Space Festival